 The following diagram details which stakeholders are involved in the project.
 Click on the image to expand.

-The Vancouver Project Office (VPO) is a joint Ministry of Education / Vancouver Board of Education undertaking, formed in 2014 (read the initial Memorandum of Understanding) to complete Vancouver seismic projects as efficiently and economically as possible.
+The Vancouver Project Office (VPO) is a joint Ministry of Education / Vancouver Board of Education undertaking, formed in 2014 to complete Vancouver seismic projects as efficiently and economically as possible.

-In November 2016, Vancouver Project Office (VPO) was directed to look for ways to fast-track seismic upgrades or replacements in Vancouver.
-Learn more about how the accelerated process by reading the updated Memorandum of Understanding for 2017 was created and later amended on June 1, 2021.
+In November 2016, Vancouver Project Office (VPO) was directed to look for ways to fast-track seismic upgrades or replacements in Vancouver and an updated Memorandum of Understanding for 2017 was created and later amended on June 1, 2021.

 The VPO is responsible for managing seismic Project Teams throughout the feasibility, design and construction phases.
 Each Project Team consists of: